DevExpress/devextreme-documentation/concepts/05 UI Components/TreeView/00 Getting Started with TreeView/30 Search Data.md

+The TreeView can display a search bar that allows users to search nodes.
 Enable the [searchEnabled](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#searchEnabled) property to add the search bar.
-Use the [searchMode](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#searchMode) property to specify whether items should contain (default), start with, or match the search string.
-In this tutorial, the search mode is *"startswith"*:
+Use the [searchMode](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#searchMode) property to specify whether nodes should contain (default), start with, or match the search string.
+In this tutorial, search results include only nodes that start with the entered string:

 ---
 ##### jQuery